gowriaddepalli/Annotated_papers/README.md

 # Annotated_papers

-I will be starting this exercise of annotating papers/Videos to keep of with the latest industry research of Deep Learning, Computer Vision, and Machine Learning Systems, Search & Ranking, Information Retrieval and Recommendation Systems, Personalization:
+I will be starting this exercise of annotating papers to keep of with the latest industry research of Deep Learning, Computer Vision, and Machine Learning Systems, Search & Ranking, Information Retrieval and Recommendation Systems, Personalization:

 ## Pinterest:

 - Learning an unified embedding for visual search at pinterest.
-- complete the look: scene based complementary product recommendation.
+- Complete the look: scene based complementary product recommendation.
-- bootstrapping complete the look at pinterest.
+- Bootstrapping complete the look at pinterest.
-- learning fashion compatibility across apparel categories for outfit recommendation.
+- Learning fashion compatibility across apparel categories for outfit recommendation.
-- billion scale pretraining with vision transformers for multitask visual representations.
+- Billion scale pretraining with vision transformers for multitask visual representations.
-- shop the look: building a large scale visual shopping system at pinterest.
+- Shop the look: building a large scale visual shopping system at pinterest.

 ## Facebook: